Definition of Autism Spectrum Disorder (ASD)

 Some questionnaires may be required to be completed by yourself or other 3rd parties (such as your child's teacher(s) if you are in agreement), during the assessment appointment(s) process.

-(For children) we require any contact with school to be arranged via yourself, and our doctor nor office will contact your child's school directly.
+(For children) we require any contact with school to be arranged via yourself, as neither our clinician nor office will contact your child's school directly.